pingcap/docs/tools/tidb-binlog-cluster.md

 2. Deploy Drainer using binary.

-    - The command line parameters of Drainer are as follow:
+    - To view the command line parameters of Drainer, execute `./bin/drainer -help`:

         ```
         Usage of Drainer: